axeloz/vagrant-lamp/README.md

 ## Description

-This repository provides a starter kit that you to download in order to get a fully fonctional **Ubuntu Server 16.04 LTS** (headless) LAMP local development environment on top of Vagrant.
+This repository is a starter kit providing a fully fonctional **Ubuntu Server 16.04 LTS** (headless) LAMP local development environment on top of Vagrant.

-In order to do so, the starter kit uses a virtualization application (**VirtualBox**), a virtualization wrapper (**Vagrant**) and a recipes manager (**Chef Solo**).
+This starter kit uses a virtualization application (**VirtualBox**), a virtualization wrapper (**Vagrant**) and a recipes manager (**Chef Solo**).
 See "Installation" below.

-The Vagrant Virtual Machine (or VM) will run on Ubuntu Server.
+The Vagrant Virtual Machine (or VM) will run a Ubuntu Server instance.
 The **box image used was created by me**.
 It is hosted on VagrantUp as `axeloz/ubuntu-server-16.04` (https://app.vagrantup.com/axeloz/boxes/ubuntu-server-16.04).
 It is a clean install of Ubuntu with just a little bit of configuration in it.
-You may change the box used by Vagrant and use your own (at your own risks) by editing the `config.vm.box` setting into the `Vagrantfile` at the root of this repository.
+You may use a different box or use your own by editing the `config.vm.box` setting into the `Vagrantfile` at the root of this repository.
+You should use an Ubuntu box.
+It might also work on Debian but this is untested.
+Changing the Vagrant box is at your own risk as I cannot guaranty the compatibility.

+### Why should I use this starter kit?

 Using one command only, a LAMP environment is installed on your computer among all the required tools for your developments.
 The Vagrant Virtual Machine (or VM) can be stopped when you don't need it and started when you need it.

+More tools can be added very easily if you need to.
+Just edit the recipe and build your own VM according to your needs.

+The VM is throwable.
+All the data remains on the host computer.
+Just backup the host computer, you are sure you will not loose anything (sources, databases, configuration files...).
+The VM crashed because you messed with it?
+Just destroy it and restart it.
+You're good to go in no time.

+You may adapt the services configuration (like PHP) according to your needs.
+Just edit the `vagrant-lamp/cookbooks/lamp/templates/default/php.ini.erb`, issue a `vagrant provision` and you're good to go.

+For your team, it guaranties that all developers are using the exact same environment.
+Plus you get rid of the pain of installing a Linux environment from scratch.
+Let's say a new developer joins the team, he's ready to code in minutes.
+Finally, the team members can run a `vagrant provision` in order to apply any recipe update if applicable.
+Let's say the lead developer adds a new tool in the recipes, this will be deployed for the entire team in no time.

 ### ⚠ Attention ⚠